 Conduit Revenue Bond Financings - Port authorities may provide assistance through conduit revenue bond financing.
 These revenue bond financings are based on the creditworthiness of the borrower and may include some form of credit enhancement.
-The issuing port authority has no obligation with respect to the bonds except to the extent of loan payments and, unless issued as part of a capital lease financing, would have no interest in the property financed.
+The issuing port authority has no obligation with respect to the bonds except to the extent of loan payments payable solely from pledged receipts and, unless issued as part of a capital lease financing, would have no interest in the property financed (see Note 9).
 The Port Authority has several conduit revenue bond issues outstanding, and provides such assistance upon request.